We love science and making the world a safer place. Scroll down to see the projects our team is working on to help detect landmines and UXO.

 The MineMarker

-The MineMarker is a drone attachment that dispenses brightly colored object that marks the physical location of mines and UXO from above.
-Marking the location of an explosive hazard prior to demining clearance efforts improves the situational awareness and safety of demining personnel.
-The MineMarker works in conjunction with aerial based detection methods, which first detect suspected locations of the mines from a drone survey.
+The MineMarker is a drone attachment that dispenses a brightly colored flag that marks the physical location of mines and UXO from above.
+Marking the location of an explosive hazard prior to demining clearance efforts improves the situational awareness and safety of the demining personnel.
+The MineMarker works in conjunction with aerial based detection methods, which first detects suspected locations of the mines from a drone survey.
 After the mines are detected, the MineMarker physical marks and visually confirms each of the detections, all without a person ever stepping foot into the minefield.

 Snakebot, the demining robot